 The sense of community, interaction and the relational aspect of learning that occurs in the physical space of a school building cannot be recreated in a virtual space.
-Teachers' observations of the negative impact of school closure on the overall development of pupils (socially, emotionally as well as academically) emphasise the importance of the school building.
-It is not only the children who benefit from the social interaction and relational aspect of school, but teachers too felt the pressure and isolation of remote working and the value of collaborative, cooperative planning with colleagues and the support of the school community.
+Teachers' observations of the negative impact of school closure on the overall development of pupils (socially, emotionally and academically) emphasise the importance of the school building.
+It is not only the children who benefit from the social interaction and relational aspect of school, but teachers too felt the pressure and isolation of remote working and missed the value of collaborative, cooperative planning with colleagues and the support of the school community.

-Pupil Engagement
+Pupil engagement

 During the period of school closure, there was a concern not only for the educational progression of children, but also for their emotional and social wellbeing.
 The impact of such a significant period of detachment from the school, teachers and peers was particularly challenging for pupils with additional needs for whom routine is an important part of their lives.
 Teachers surveyed were asked how, in their opinion, the closure affected children with additional educational needs.
-Responses illustrate teachers' (52% of those surveyed) fear that children with special educational needs (SEN), pupils with English as an additional language and those at risk of educational disadvantage have experienced regression in their learning.
+Responses illustrate teachers' (52% of those surveyed) fear that children with special educational needs (SEN), pupils with English as an additional language (EAL) and those at risk of educational disadvantage have experienced regression in their learning.

-Figure 2 Teachers' perspectives on how the school closures affected pupils with English as an additional language
+Figure 3: Teachers' perspectives on how the school closures affected pupils with English as an additional language (please note that respondents had the option to offer more than one response).

-Figure 3 Teachers' perspectives on how the school closures affected pupils at risk of educational disadvantage
+Figure 4: Teachers' perspectives on how the school closures affected pupils at risk of educational disadvantage